Kharacternyk/pacwall/README.rst

 Run ``pacwall``.

 The blue dots are manually (explicitly) installed packages, the red ones are automatically (implicitly) installed packages.
+The green dots are packages not found in the official non-testing repositories (e.g. from AUR).
 The outlined teal dots are orphans, the outlined yellow dots are outdated packages.
 The dashed edges represent optional dependencies, the normal edges represent strict (hard, direct) dependencies.
 The appearance is customizable, see Customization_.

 If you want the wallpaper to be persistent, run ``pacwall -ug`` in the init file of DE or WM you use. ``pacwall -ug`` doesn't regenerate the wallpaper, it just sets